Gabriella439/slides/evangelism/marketing.md

 In fact, I'll wager that you misunderstand marketing _in general_

-I'll go through a few marketing misconceptions, using MongoDB as the "foil"
+I'll go through a few marketing misconceptions, using MongoDB as the bad guy

 (Sorry, MongoDB)